antonioribeiro/firewall/readme.md

 ### Blocking Whole Countries

-You can block a country by, instead of an ip address, pass `country:<countr id>`
+You can block a country by, instead of an ip address, pass `country:<2-letter ISO code>`

 ```
 php artisan firewall:blacklist country:uk